Severson-Group/docs.amdc.dev/source/accessories/amds/firmware/index.md

 - **Hardware Cycle Counting**: Rather than using `NOP` loops for the 1300ns ADC wait time, the fast path uses the Cortex-M7 DWT Cycle Counter (`DWT->CYCCNT`) for deterministic waiting.
 - **Instruction Interleaving**: The code optimizes wait states by starting SPI reads, and transmitting UART header bytes (`0x90`) while the CPU is waiting for the SPI RX buffers to fill.

+Both code paths optimize timing by using the ST32 MCU's UART transmit shift register to queue up two bytes of UART transmit data at a time.
+This is done by optimizing calls to the inline `drv_uart_putc_fast()` function.
+When the shift register is empty, the function accepts new data without delay.
+When the shift register is occupied, the function blocks until it can take the new data byte.
+If the UART tranmit interface is idle, two back-to-back calls can be made to this function without any blocking delay.

 ### Daisy Chain

 The AMDS firmware includes support for up to three AMDS boards to be connected in series into a "daisy chain," allowing for 24 sensor cards worth of data to be sent to master.
 Details of this are provided in [AMDS Daisy Chain](daisy-chain.md).